SehajCodes/photo-to-minecraft/README.md

-# This python program replaces blocks of pixels in "source.png" image with Minecraft blocks.
+# This python program replaces blocks of pixels with Minecraft blocks.
 Project was developed and is intended to run in a Docker container.
 Haven't tested it in any major OS.

 Extracted Minecraft blocks textures obtained from: